Crime in El Salvador

 The homicide rate in El Salvador has plummeted drastically since 2015.
-The Salvadoran gang crackdown has led El Salvador to have the highest incarceration rate in the world, at 1,086 people per 100,000 in 2023.
+The Salvadoran gang crackdown, beginning in March 2022, has resulted in a sharp drop in crime and made El Salvador the safest country in Central America.
+The crackdown has also resulted in El Salvador having the highest incarceration rate in the world, at 1,086 people per 100,000 in 2023.
 In 2023, an estimated 1.6% of El Salvador's population was incarcerated.

-Since 2022, due to the crackdown, El Salvador's crime rate sharply dropped, making it the safest country in Central America.